mustahidhasan/nms_system/README.md

 - python3 -m venv env
 - source env/bin/activate

+# configure the email server
+nms/example.env
+- Here configure the email credentials
+- Keep the SMTP_server as it is to use gmail
+- to get your app password
+   - go to google security
+   - search for app password
+   - Generate one and use it here

+# run the main project
 1. pip install -r requirements.txt
 2. cd nms
 3. python manage.py makemigrations